geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Add_Users_and_Groups.md

 	- Username: When you tab into this field, **Holly** will appear; leave this as the username<br/>

 		‎**IMPORTANT:** To the right of the **Username** field is the domain field.
-It’s already prefilled with the custom **XXYYZZa.xxxCustomDomainxxx.xxx** on-premises domain; however, you must select the drop-down arrow and select the **M365xZZZZZZ.onmicrosoft.com** cloud domain instead (where ZZZZZZ is your tenant ID provided by your lab hosting provider).<br/>
+It will be prefilled with the custom **XXYYZZa.xxxCustomDomainxxx.xxx** on-premises domain; however, you MUST select the drop-down arrow and select the **M365xZZZZZZ.onmicrosoft.com** cloud domain instead (where ZZZZZZ is your tenant ID provided by your lab hosting provider).<br/>

 		After configuring this field, Holly’s username should appear as:<br/>